-Regular follow-up visit to your dentist is a must.
+Regular follow-up visits to your dentist is a must

-Protect the tissue around the dental implant with an appropriate dental floss.
+Protect the tissue around the dental implant with appropriate dental floss

 There are dental flosses that are designed specifically for implants.
 An unwaxed tape is also recommended.
 If you have bar-retained prostheses or even wide interproximal spaces, you may want to consider a floss threader for more efficient cleaning and protecting of the tissue that surrounds the implant.